LucilleLetour/mymalloc/README.md

 # My Malloc #
-Project 1 of System Architecture (CS214)
+Project 1 of System Programming (CS214)

 ## Goals ##
 Implement a version of `malloc()` and `free()` in the C programming language.
 The functions will store data in a